Saturday, 17 February 2024

 Performance Progression of a Player

 I spoke to one parent in a recent tournament Kiera had participated in.
 We shared various topics including club trainings which he emphasised to explore various academies instead of reliant on one.
 The old adage came to mind, “familiarity breeds contempt…” I had been an advocate of this since my boys were playing competitively in their junior days.
+I try to observe that they dont fall too deep in their comfort zone.
 To give them fresh perspective in training, they always have training diversity with variety of coaches at different academies.

 He continued to share, as a player develops further to higher levels, trainings should be complimented with regular sparring and competitions to actualise what they have trained.
 Some don’t see it that way but he seemed to be a firm believer of this and opined that the mentality of a player during training is different than when they are in a match with a stake at hand.
 When there is a small wager to spice up the match and usually this will bring up the intensity and quality of the match than they normally would during training.
 Tournaments with cash winnings often spur players into competitive mentality and precisely the reason why I wanted Kiera to participate in private tournaments periodically.